1. Add a Chimney Extension

 Blower fans that are older than 5 years old will begin to lose their effectiveness and may not be performing at their optimal power or CFM (cubic feet of air per minute).
 We recommend replacing the blower fan if you are experiencing poor efficiency for undiagnosed reasons.

 AT LEAST, we recommend having a spare blower fan on hand for when your fan dies, which will inevitably happen during the first 10-20 years of your furnace life.
-See below for our current special on blower fans, and learn more by clicking HERE.
+Click HERE for our blower fans and learn more.

 3. Cover Your Wood